Target Practice

 Factors That Affect Target Acquisition

-Target acquisition performance depends on both cognitive factors (reaction time, attention) and motor factors (hand speed, precision).
+Target acquisition performance depends on both cognitive factors (reaction time, visual attention) and motor factors (movement speed, precision).
+Fitts's Law provides a framework for understanding many of these factors, but several additional variables modulate performance in practice.

 Input Device